Bangladeshi immigrant convicted in NYC subway bombing

-NEW YORK (AP) — A Bangladeshi immigrant who set off a pipe bomb in New York City’s busiest subway station at rush hour was convicted Tuesday of terrorism charges.
+NEW YORK (AP) — A Bangladeshi immigrant was convicted Tuesday of setting off a pipe bomb in New York City’s busiest subway station, disputing in court that he was supporting the Islamic State group and saying he was instead motivated by anger at President Donald Trump.

-The verdict against Akayed Ullah was returned in Manhattan federal court after a trial in which the defense maintained that he intended to kill only himself last Dec.
-11. Nobody died and most of the injuries were not serious.
+The unusual outburst by Akayed Ullah, who was convicted in Manhattan federal court of supporting the terrorist group, capped a trial in which the defense maintained he intended to kill only himself last Dec.
+11. Nobody died, and most of the injuries were not serious.

+Prosecutors said Ullah sought to maim or kill commuters in response to calls for “lone wolf” terrorist attacks by the terror group.
+Just after jurors walked out, Ullah announced he had something to say and repeatedly insisted he did not act on the Islamic State group’s behalf.

 Most Read Nation & World Stories